-The beauty of modern SaaS expense management solutions, is that they are built for this world, and the teams building these platforms are often early adopters that are ahead of the curve.
+The beauty of modern SaaS expense management software, is that they are built for this world, and the teams building these platforms are often early adopters that are ahead of the curve.

 While the key benefit of SaaS solutions like those offered by Rydoo remain wedded to productivity gains (as a result of more efficient processes) the next stage for the industry will be one of behavioural gains.